Monongahela Railway: History

 In 1911 the railroad served seven mines and fifty one coke works (with 34 coke works and 1 mine being on the Dunlap Creek Division) The daily rated output was 1,395 cars of coke and 280 cars of coal.
 In 1911-1912 the big push was the state line extension, to make a connection with the Buckhannon and Northern Railway (B&N).
 It involved a major river crossing and two large creek crossings.

 On July 1, 1915 the Monongahela Railroad consolidated with the Buckhannon and Northern Railway to form the Monongahela Railway Company (MRY), still under the control of the parent companies (PRR and P&LE).

 In 1927 the Baltimore and Ohio railroad acquired 1/3 (1/6 from each the PRR and P&LE) of the capital stock of the Monongahela Railway, securing their interests in the coal-producing area it served.

 On January 1, 1930 the Ten Mile Run branch opened.
 This branch still serves one major coal mine, the Emerald Mine in Waynesburg, as of 2015.

 On October 21, 1950 the Monongahela Railway discontinued passenger service.

 On November 25, 1952 the Monongahela Railway ran its first Baldwin S-12 diesel locomotive.
 This marked the beginning of the end of their fleet of steam locomotives, the last one of which being used on May 26, 1954.

 In June 1968 the Waynesburg Southern Railroad Company (organized in the interest of the PRR) opened a line from Waynesburg to Consolidated Coal Company's Blacksville No. 1 mine and Eastern Gas & Fuel Company's Federal No. 2 mine.
 This line is still in service as of 2015, although Blacksville No. 1 has closed while a third mine in the same area, Blacksville No. 2, is active.

 On May 1, 1993 the Monongahela Railway was merged into the Consolidated Rail Corporation (Conrail), which had previously bought out the shares of B&O successor CSX Transportation and Pittsburgh & Lake Erie.
 Conrail would be bought in 1998 by Norfolk Southern and CSX.
 Eleven GE Class B23-7Rs (sometimes referred to as Super 7s), the Monongahela's final locomotive fleet numbered 2300–2310, were renumbered 2030-2040 by Conrail, then divided between NS and CSX when they operationally took over Conrail operations in 1999.

 Heritage unit

-In 2012, Norfolk Southern celebrated 30 years of being formed, and painted 20 new locomotives in predecessor schemes to honor its heritage.
-GE ES44AC #8025 was painted into the Monongahela scheme.
+In 2012, Norfolk Southern celebrated 30 years of being formed, and painted 20 locomotives in predecessor schemes to honor its heritage.
+Nineteen of them were new deliveries, but when NS decided to included the Monongahela in the program, it selected GE ES44AC #8025 (already in service in standard NS paint) to be painted into the Monongahela scheme.